Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/rust-best-practices/bad-habits.md

 [(playground)](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=ee5b158751580e9d35a09e1f6300dea5)

-Well it works.
+Well... it works.
 But this approach tends to get messy, especially when you are storing non-trivial things like a `Rc<RefCell<Vec<Foo>>>>` (or its multi-threaded cousin `Arc<Mutex<Vec<Foo>>>`) inside structs [^angle-brackets].